 Once everything was in place, it was simply down to Travis to climb onto his motorbike and do something the world has never seen before.
 He needed no encouragement to do so, and he did the business in style!

-The stunt produced some spectacular photography and the team behind it were absolutely delighted with the results.
+The stunt produced some spectacular photography, as you can see in the image gallery below, and the team behind it were absolutely delighted with the results.

-Interested in putting together a PR stunt or product launch on the River Thames?
-Contact us today and we would be delighted to assist you with any aspect of it.
+Interested in putting together a unique PR stunt or product launch on the River Thames?
+Visit our PR & Consultancy page for more information or get in touch using the enquiry form below.
+We would be delighted to help.